Subhalo Demographics in the Illustris Simulation: Effects of Baryons and Halo-to-Halo Variation: Halo-to-Halo variation of the Subhalo Abundances

-Now, with $N$-body simulations, \cite{BK10v406} and \cite{Wu13v767} also found the subhalo occupation distribution to be super-Poissonian for low-mass subhaloes.
-On the other hand, the semi-analytical model of \cite{Bosch05v359} found that the scatter in low-mass subhaloes is closer to Poissonian than more massive subhaloes, in contrast to our findings: this discrepancy can be resolved by noting that the extended Press-Schecter formalism used to derive the merger trees result in systematically larger subhalo masses that in turn can increase the non-Poissonian scatter of massive subhaloes in the semi-analytical model \citep{Bosch05v359}.
-Finally, using the Bolshoi simulation, \cite{Busha11v743} also found a trend in halo mass with the scatter of the $z=0$ subhalo velocity function, in agreement with our results from Figure \ref{fig:scatter} but in contrast with \cite{BK10v406}, who suggest from the MS-II that the intrinsic scatter is independent of halo mass. \cite{Busha11v743} speculated the difference between these results to be due to the larger box size of the Bolshoi simulation ($250h^{-1}$ Mpc) compared to MS-II (137 Mpc), and hence attributing to Bolshoi an enhanced capability of sampling a wider range of environments.
+Finally, our result \#4 on the host mass dependence of the normalized intrinsic scatter has been quite debated over the literature, for the DMO case.
+We speculate it is the evidence that more massive objects tend to form in more uniform environments than lower mass hosts: hierarchical structure formation indeed acts so that massive objects are biased to form in regions of higher density contrast while low-mass objects can form in both high and low density contrast regions \citep{Busha11v743}.
+This, in addition to the fact that the larger numbers of low-mass haloes enable them to sample their environments more effectively, may be the reason for larger normalized intrinsic scatter towards the low-mass end of the host population.
+With the Bolshoi simulation, \cite{Busha11v743} also found a trend in halo mass with the scatter of the $z=0$ subhalo velocity function, in agreement with our results from Figure \ref{fig:scatter} but in contrast with \cite{BK10v406}, who suggest from the MS-II that the intrinsic scatter is independent of halo mass. \cite{Busha11v743} speculated the difference between these results to be due to the larger box size of the Bolshoi simulation ($250h^{-1}$ Mpc) compared to MS-II (137 Mpc), and hence attributing to Bolshoi an enhanced capability of sampling a wider range of environments.
 While we cannot agree with this solution (given that the Illustris-Dark box size is closer to MS-II's rather than Bolshoi's), we have independently repeated the analysis on the Bolshoi simulation using the {\sc rockstar} halo finder \citep{Behroozi13v762} and in terms of cumulative subhalo velocity function, and confirm \cite{Busha11v743}'s conclusions.